-BP1.1(a)(iii) is concerned with the serviceability limit states in terms of local damage, deformation, vibration and degradation.
-Degradation is included because the issue of durability must be considered.
-The risk of serviceability failure historically is of the order of 10-1 to 10-2.
+BP1.1(a)(i) is concerned with the serviceability limit states of buildings in terms of local damage, deformation and vibration.
+Expected actions are actions with high probabilities of occurrence.
 The acceptable level of serviceability is subjective.
-The design for serviceability therefore depends to a large extent on professional judgement.
+The design for serviceability depends to a large extent on professional judgement.
+The risk of serviceability failure is, historically, of the order of 10-1 to 10-2.